4 Essential Steps to Selling Your Home Like a Pro, from Staging to Closing the Deal

 Step 4: Closing the deal—and avoiding problems at settlement!

 You have a buyer, so what’s next?
 First you’ll need to prepare an Agreement of Sale.
 Then, you will need a title company to perform the real estate closing.
-Associates Land Transfer Company, LLC, along with our sites ALTtitle.com and ClosingMonster.com, has assisted buyers and sellers in over 6,000 transactions throughout Pennsylvania.
+Associates Land Transfer Company, LLC has participated in over 18,000 real estate transactions throughout Pennsylvania.

 A home inspection and any necessary repairs go without saying.
 And if your municipality requires an on-site inspection to issue a Use and Occupancy Certificate upon the sale of your house, you’ll want to know the procedure for scheduling that as well.
 Identify any potential issues early so you don't lose an impatient buyer later.
 If you have on site water and sewer, check with your municipality to see if they require an on site inspection.